applicaster/developer.applicaster.com/book/getting-started/plugin-types.md

 These plugins can be used at app startup or during the app runtime to switch the content library that is currently used.

 ### Cell Style Family
-Cell style family plugins enable developer to introduce different cell styles and components to be used in Applicaster App Builder screens.
+Cell style family plugins enable developer to introduce different cell styles and components to be used in Zapp App Builder screens.
 This will enable developers to create their own tables, collections and various cells to be used in screens.

 More than one cell style can be used inside an application.